burlachenkok/exploring-python3/python3-note.md

 apt-get install linux-tools-common linux-tools-generic linux-tools-`uname -r`
 ```

 In modern CPUs from ARM Cortex A5 [link](https://developer.arm.com/documentation/ddi0434/c/performance-monitoring-unit/about-the-performance-monitoring-unit?lang=en), and most modern processes support Performance Monitoring Unit(PMU) unit.
-There is a helper library [libpfm4](https://man7.org/linux/man-pages/man3/libpfm.3.html) available in Linux OS.
+There is a helper library [libpfm4](https://man7.org/linux/man-pages/man3/libpfm.3.html) available in Linux OS that collects all need information.
 This library is exploited by the tool called [perf](https://perf.wiki.kernel.org/index.php/Main_Page).

 This tool measures hardware counters per process.
-The Library [libpfm4](https://man7.org/linux/man-pages/man3/libpfm.3.html) saves all counters and carries collecting them.
+The Library [libpfm4](https://man7.org/linux/man-pages/man3/libpfm.3.html) saves all counters and carries collecting of them.

 > Warning **A**: Most Counters are poorly documented.
 > Warning **B**: Maybe observing all counters will require superuser access to the machine.

 Very good organized one-liner commands for perf are available here [Homepage of Brendan Gregg](https://www.brendangregg.com/perf.html).

 Some of them:

 **One liners for perf commands ([Original source](https://www.brendangregg.com/perf.html#OneLiners)):**

 * `perf stat python -d "pass"`.
 Obtain CPU counter statistics for launching Python interpreter with empty command incuding page faults, branch misprediction, cache misses, CPU migration.
 A percentage in the perf stat output means the percentage of time that the specific event was being measured.
 However, it does not necessarily indicate a bottleneck.
 To identify a bottleneck, you need to compare the performance metrics of different components.

-* `perf stat python -d "import numpy"`.
+* `perf stat python -c "import numpy"`.
 Obtain CPU counter statistics for launching the Python interpreter and import the numpy library.

-* `perf stat -e dTLB-loads,dTLB-load-misses,dTLB-prefetch-misses python -d "import numpy"`.
+* `perf stat -e dTLB-loads,dTLB-load-misses,dTLB-prefetch-misses python -c "import numpy"`.
 Obtain Translation Lookaside Buffer (TLB) statistics.

   > **Why TLB Cache is important:**
   >
   > Control Unit inside microprocessor operates at the level of micro-operations and it essentially selects the way to connect electrical components using multiplexers and demultiplexers, turning on/off different electronic components, and controlling the control lines.
-The Load Store units in the execution pipeline are in charge of carrying
+The Load Store units (LS) in the execution pipeline are in charge of carrying
   memory access.
-These units have access to the Register File, the TLB for address translation, and the Memory Cache.
+These LS units have access to the Register File, the TLB for address translation, and the Memory Cache.
 If the data is not available in the Cache, then the CPU Cache requests a block of memory from the Memory Controller, which accesses the DRAM memory via the DRAM memory controller.
   >
-> Even if are from the world of scripting languages and you may miss details about memory access, you may heard about L1, L2, L3 (Last Level Cache) Caches.
-However, there is a more horrible thing than Data Cache Miss - it is a miss in Translation Lookaside Buffer (TLB).
-To read code or data from memory, the first step is to find the actual physical address of the specific memory
+  > Even if you are from the world of scripting languages and you may miss details about memory access, you may heard about L1, L2, L3 (Last Level Cache) Caches.
+However, there is a more horrible thing than "Data Cache Miss" - it is a miss in Translation Lookaside Buffer (TLB).
+To read code or data from memory, the first step is to find the actual physical address of the specific memory location.
-location.
 This operation occurs for every instruction of a program.
 Without the TLB, the virtual addressing mechanism would require several accesses to different page tables, significantly increasing the time needed.
 The TLB is a cache that stores the mapping between virtual page numbers and physical frame numbers, speeding up the address translation process for memory access.

-* `perf stat -e 'syscalls:sys_enter_*' python -c "pass"`.
+* `sudo perf stat -e 'syscalls:sys_enter_*' python -c "pass"`.
 This command count system calls.
 One system call roughly speaking takes 100-2000 instructions from the CPU.
 In Windows OS the switching from userspace to kernel space takes 1000 cycles.
 So if you have a lot of System Calls it will hurt your performance.

-* `perf stat -e 'block:*' python -c pass`.
+* `sudo perf stat -e 'block:*' python -c pass`.
 Count block device I/O events.
 These events are addressed directly to the block device.
 These events happen when a block device I/O request is issued (disk I/O).

-* `perf stat -e 'ext4:*' python -c "import numpy"`.
+* `sudo perf stat -e 'ext4:*' python -c "import numpy"`.
 Count `ext4` filesystem events.
 If you are not sure about your filesystem - you can observe disk partition sizes and used filesystem in partition with `df` command in Posix OS.
 When specifying a file or directory, the section on which the file is located will be shown: `df -Th`.

-* `perf -e migrations python -c "import numpy"`.
+* `perf stat -e migrations python -c "import numpy"`.
 Report the number of process migrations.
 In computing, process migration is a specialized form of process management whereby processes are moved from one computing environment to another.

 * `perf list`.
 List all currently known software and hardware events in the OS.